International Trauma Questionnaire – Child and Adolescent Version (ITQ-CA)

 Disturbances in self-organisation is important in the assessment and diagnosis of CPTSD.
 The ITQ-CA is useful in the assessment of children and adolescents who have experienced trauma and asks them to answer the questions in relation to a specific traumatic event.

-For PTSD and CPTSD items, endorsement of a symptom or functional impairment item is defined as a score of 2 or greater (unless otherwise specified below).
+For PTSD and CPTSD items, endorsement of a symptom or functional impairment item is defined as a score of 2 or more on at least one item in specific question pairs / groupings (unless otherwise specified below).

 The diagnosis of PTSD is indicated based on the following criteria: